Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/pose-detection.md

    pdConfig.LoadInferenceModel();
    ```

-2. Get image file and fill the MediaVisionSource `source` with the decoded raw data.
+2. Get the image file and fill the MediaVisionSource `source` with the decoded raw data.
    In the following example image `sample.jpg`, a person is shown in a squat pose:

    <img alt="sample.jpg" src="/application/native/guides/multimedia/media/mediavision_pose_sample_sumo.png" width=300>